JustAnEric/CarWare/README.md

 # carware
 ## hardware for your old cars
-The CarWare project supports different older cars and will add support for a custom build of Carplay and Android Auto, configure it however you would like.
+The CarWare project supports different older cars and will add support for a custom build of Apple CarPlay and Android Auto, configure it however you would like.

 ## supported head systems
 ⚠️ Apple CarPlay (in development)

 ✅ Android Auto

-## supported
+## supported computers
+- Raspberry Pi

+### contribute
+We have no contributors yet, it would be amazing if you starred ⭐ this project as it is the very basic contribution.